 Having kittens is an exciting and emotional time.
-Before you can experience the joy of welcoming newborn kittens into your home, you have to know how to tell if your cat is pregnant, how long a cat gestation period is and what you can do to ensure her pregnancy is as happy as possible.
+Before you can experience the joy of welcoming newborn kittens into your home, you have to know how to tell if your cat is pregnant, how long a cat gestation period is and what you can do to ensure their pregnancy is as happy as possible.

 Much like people, cats have periods of peak fertility when they are most likely to become pregnant, known as being “in season” or “in heat.”
-Cats can begin these cycles as early as four to five months of age and they occur about once every three weeks, giving her lots of opportunities to get pregnant.
+Cats can begin these cycles as early as four to five months of age and they occur about once every three weeks, giving them lots of opportunities to get pregnant.

 If you’re looking to avoid an unexpected litter of kittens, you may want to speak to your veterinarian about neutering your cat when she’s young.
-By her first season, she will be fully capable of getting pregnant.
+By their first season, they will be fully capable of getting pregnant.
 Bringing up an unplanned litter of kittens can be stressful and expensive.
 This being the case, breeding kittens should be left to experts or individuals well prepared in advance for the task.

 How Long Do Cats Stay Pregnant?